anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Errors

-* Shard errors:
-  * If shard allocation across nodes is unbalanced, you can get memory pressure
-  * JVMMemoryPressure error: reduce amount of shards by deleting old or unused indices, having too many small shards can be bad. shards should be small enough that ES can handle them but not too small that they place needless strain on the hardware
+JVMMemoryPressure error: reduce amount of shards by deleting old or unused indices, having too many small shards can be bad. shards should be small enough that ES can handle them but not too small that they place needless strain on the hardware

 ### 4.3 Athena